Cornerstone-CICCC/oop-and-ts-midterm-yuta-hamasaki/README.md

 ## ⚙️ Features

-- Show a list of products from an API, with image, title, price and description
+- Show a list of products from an API, with image, title, price and description - done
-- Be able to add products to the cart
+- Be able to add products to the cart - done
-- Be able to change the quantity of each item in the cart
+- Be able to change the quantity of each item in the cart - done
-- Be able to remove items from the cart
+- Be able to remove items from the cart - done
-- Show the total number of items in the cart
+- Show the total number of items in the cart -done
-- Show the total price of the items in the cart
+- Show the total price of the items in the cart - done

 ## 🔣 Methods